-Had he trained hard, he would have won the match.
+- Had he trained hard, he would have won the match.
 (Subject-auxiliary inversion of a counterfactual conditional clause)

 Note that when the condition is expressed using inversion, the conjunction if is omitted.

 Subject-auxiliary inversion is used after the anaphoric particle so, mainly in elliptical sentences.